erresen/throwaway/README.md

 # throwaway
-Quickly generate random emails to use with popular throwaway email services
+Quickly generate random emails addresses to use with popular throwaway email services